 The block data output from the inverse scan will follow immediately after the inline data in the thread's payload, again, aligning to GRF register.
 Block data output by nature is 8-DW aligned.
 The actual size depends on the coded block pattern.
-As each block contains 8x8 16-bit DCT coefficients, if the total number of coded block is M, the block data will take 8 8 2 M / 32 = 4 M GRE registers.
+As each block contains $8x8\ 16$ -bit DCT coefficients, if the total number of coded block is M, the block data will take $882M\ /\ 32=4M\ GRE$ registers.

-As VFE performs inverse-scan on the indirect data, the indirect data must follow the exact format described in Figure 10-9 and Table 10-11.
+As VFE performs inverse-scan on the indirect data, the indirect data must follow the exact format described in Figure 10-13 and Table 10-14.

 The indirect data start address in MEDIA_OBJECT specifies the doubleword aligned address of the first non-zero DCT coefficient of the first block of the macroblock.
-Only the non-zero DCT coefficients are present in the data buffer and they are packed in the block sequence of Y0, Y1, Y2, Y3, Cb4 and Cr5, as shown in Figure 10-9.
+Only the non-zero DCT coefficients are present in the data buffer and they are packed in the block sequence of Y0, Y1, Y2, Y3, Cb4 and Cr5.
 The indirect data length in MEDIA_OBJECT includes all the non-zero coefficients for the macroblock.
 It must be doubleword aligned.

-Figure 10-9.
+Figure 10-13.
 Structure of the IDCT Compressed Data Buffer

-Each non-zero coefficient in the indirect data buffer is contained in a doubleword-size data structure containing the coefficient index, end of block (EOB) flag and the fixed-point coefficient value in 2's complement form.
-As shown in Table 10-11, index is the row major 'raster' index of the coefficient within an 8x8 block.
+Each non-zero coefficient in the indirect data buffer is contained in a doubleword-size data structure containing the coefficient index, end of block (EOB) flag and the fixed-point coefficient value in 2's complement form. index is the row major 'raster' index of the coefficient within an 8x8 block.
 DCT coefficient is a 16-bit value in 2's complement, which is clamped to a 12-bit signed value by the host.
 Effectively, bit 27 is the sign bit.
 However, as the kernel software consumes these data as 16-bit quantities any way, VFE simply forwards these exact 16-bit DCT coefficients to the thread's payload.

-Table 10-11.
+Table 10-14.
 Structure of a DCT coefficient unit

 DWord Bit Description

 0 31:16 DCT Coefficient Value.
 This field contains the value of the non-zero DCT coefficient in 2's complement.

 15:7 Reserved: MBZ

 6:1 Index.
-This field specifies the raster-scan address (raw address) of the DCT coefficient within the 8x8 block.
-For example, coefficient at location (row, column) = $(0, 0)$ has an index of 0; that at $(2, 3)$ has an index of $28 + 3 = 19$.
+This field specifies the raster-scan address (raw address) of the DG within the 8x8 block.
+For example, coefficient at location (row, column) = index of 0; that at (2, 3) has an index of 28 + 3 = 19.

 Format = U6

 Range = [0, 63]

-0 EOB (End of Block) .
+0 EOB (End of Block).
 This field indicates whether the DCT coefficient is the last one of the current block.